 These are some of the most obvious ways to save money in Cannes.
 If you have any you’d like to share or have a specific question you’d like to ask, drop a message below (or stop me in the street if you see me!)

-If you have your own tips, do everyone a favour and leave it below.
+This article had been updated a few times since it was first published.
+If you have your own tips, do everyone a favour and leave them below.